Getting started investing when you’re a beginner can be plenty intimidating at first.

 You’ll have a much easier time (and more fun!) learning how to invest your own money rather than relying on some mutual fund manager who can’t beat the market.

-Typically used to supplement retirement income and lock down a steady, monthly payment, annuities are a contract between an investor and an insurance company where the investor pays a lump sum in exchange for periodic payments made by the insurer.
+Annuities are typically used to supplement retirement income and lock down a steady, monthly payment.
+They are a contract between an investor and an insurance company where the investor pays a lump sum in exchange for periodic payments made by the insurer.

 While annuities may be helpful for some retirees, they are not an ideal investment option for beginner investors.